The Gunman (2015 film): Development

 Circa January 2013, French action director Pierre Morel (Taken) entered negotiations to direct Sean Penn in Prone Gunman, an action thriller being produced by Silver Pictures’ Joel Silver and Andrew Rona.
 The film is based on the 1981 novel The Prone Gunman by French crime novelist Jean-Patrick Manchette.
 The project, from Silver Pictures, was fully financed by StudioCanal, who sold out rights to the film at the 2013 Cannes Film Festival.

 In May 2013, Deadline Hollywood reported that Javier Bardem would play a villain.
 In June, Deadline stated that Ray Winstone had just joined the project.
 He played a mentor of the hitman (Penn), who is betrayed and then hunted by the organization he worked for.
 Italian actress Jasmine Trinca was cast as the female lead.
 Bardem played Trinca’s husband, and Elba played a mysterious operative named Dupont.

+Prior to filming, Sean Penn visited Peoria Arizona for training on the weapons used in the movie.

 On May 8, 2014, Open Road Films acquired the US distribution rights to the film.